grame-cncm/fausteditor/README.md

 ## Development

 ### Notes

 We use [Vite](https://vitejs.dev/) for development mode and builds.
-Dependencies include [CodeMirror](https://codemirror.net/5/) for providing an editor, [FaustWasm](https://github.com/Fr0stbyteR/faustwasm) for compiling Faust client-side, and [FaustUI](https://github.com/Fr0stbyteR/faust-ui) for rendering widgets.
+Dependencies include [CodeMirror](https://codemirror.net/5/) for providing an editor, [FaustWasm](https://github.com/grame-cncm/faustwasm) for compiling Faust DSP client-side, and [FaustUI](https://github.com/Fr0stbyteR/faust-ui) for rendering GUI widgets.

+### Generating the faustsnippets

+The `gFaustLibSnippets` content in the `src/codemirror/mode/faust/faustsnippets.js` file has to be manually updated with the result of the `faust2atomsnippets -s *.lib` command done in the Faust libraries folder.

 ### Setup

 Clone and enter the repository, then run:

 ```bash
 npm install
 ```

 ### Run in development mode (automatic reloading)

 ```bash
 npm run dev
 ```

 Then press <kbd>o</kbd> to open in a browser.

 ### Build

 ``` shell
 npm run build
 ```

 Generates output in `dist/`.
-To view locally, run
+To view locally, run:

 ``` shell
 cd dist
 python -m http.server